 9.6.11.1.
-The County shall enter into and adopt development agreements concerning the development of an Oil or Gas Facility or Facilities or Projects with the owners and lessees of subsurface mineral estates and/or oil and gas lessees and such Development Agreement may be entered into with other governmental units with jurisdiction, pursuant to this Section.
+The County shall enter into and adopt development agreements relating to an Oil or Gas Facility or Facilities or Projects with the owners and lessees of subsurface mineral estates and/or oil and gas lessees and such Development Agreement may be entered into with other governmental units with jurisdiction, pursuant to this Section.